-Key points for parents to keep infants and children safe
+Key points for parents

-- Infants under one year of age should be breastfed, or fed with a properly prepared, commercial dairy or soy based infant formula. - Mothers who have stopped breastfeeding recently may be able to restart breastfeeding again with help from their midwife, lactation consultant, general practitioner or Well Child nurse. - Exclusively breastfed infants are NOT at risk of formula contamination. - The Ministry of Health does not recommend that parents feed infants under one year of age pasteurised whole or homogenised cow's milk, or prepare home-made alternatives to infant formula. - If your baby is on a special formula because of food allergy or special dietary requirements, do not change your formula without consulting with a dietitian, paediatrician or general practitioner. - You should follow Ministry for Primary Industries (MPI) advice on how to ensure formula is free from contamination or tampering.
-Their advice to consumers is that if any food product appears to have been tampered with for example, seals broken or punctured then it should not be consumed and it should be reported to the Police on o800 723 665.
-Further advice is available on this web link: www.foodprotection.govt.nz/for-consumers/ways-to-check-for-tampering
+- Infants under one year of age should be breastfed, or fed with a properly prepared, commercial dairy or soy based infant formula. - Mothers who have stopped breastfeeding recently may be able to restart breastfeeding again with help from their midwife, lactation consultant, general practitioner or Well Child nurse. - Exclusively breastfed infants are not at risk of formula contamination. - The Ministry of Health does not recommend that parents feed infants under one year of age pasteurised whole or homogenised cow's milk, or prepare home-made alternatives to infant formula. - If your baby is on a special formula because of food allergy or special dietary requirements, do not change your formula without consulting with a dietitian, paediatrician or your general practitioner. - You should follow Ministry for Primary Industries (MPI) advice on how to ensure formula is free from contamination or tampering.
+Their advice to consumers is that if any food product appears to have been tampered with for example, seals broken or punctured then it should not be consumed and it should be reported to the Police on 0800 723 665.
+This guidance may be downloaded from the following website: www.foodprotection.govt.nz/for-consumers/ways-to-check-for-tampering